rommelsantor/Timeout/README.md

 * check if a particular timeout has been created or cleared
 * check if a timeout is pending execution or if it has already executed

 You can use a human-readable identifier to uniquely identify a timeout or the callback itself will be used as its own unique identifier.
+Checkout the examples below.
+You can also play around with it at [this CodePen](http://codepen.io/rommelsantor/pen/Pbepde).

 ## Example 1 - a simple timeout and its status
 ```